Man Watching online class with kid in background

 Term Availability: Summer

-Prerequisites: Credit for or concurrent enrollment in MA 121 or higher
+Prerequisites: Credit for or concurrent enrollment in MA 121 or 123 or placement into MA 130 or higher.

 FNV 216 Personal Finance (3 credits)